Australian Food Safety Week 2019 will be held 9 to 16 November 2019. We will be choosing its theme at our Planning Day mid 2019.

 Our member Choice has reviewed meat thermometers – read the results for free during AFSW18 Meat thermometer tests

-We know food poisoning is a serious issue so this year we are calling on people who have been affected by food poisoning to share their stories to help us get our food safety messages across and to make a donation if you can – see this link.
+We know food poisoning is a serious issue so this year we were calling on people who have been affected by food poisoning to share their stories to help us get our food safety messages across and to make a donation if you can – see this link.

 See if you are at risk of serious Listeria infection by taking our quiz